martin-brennan/martin-brennan.com/_posts/2017-04-19-custom-time-formats-in-rails.md

 permalink: /custom-time-formats-in-rails/
 ---

+{% include deprecated.html message="In 2025 this still works in Rails, but it is likely better to rely on other methods like defining time formats in the Rails I18n system yaml files and using <code>I18n.l</code> rather than <code>Time.to_fs(:format)</code>" cssclass="deprecated" %}

 If you need to set up custom date formats in Rails, for example to show in Views, you can do so by creating a `config/initializers/time_formats.rb` file and adding as many of the following as you want:

 ```ruby